-These inverters are used in case of Off grid Solar PV systems where PV systems are completely disconnected from the grid power.
+These inverters are used in the case of Off Grid Solar PV systems where PV systems are completely disconnected from the grid power.

 Here the inverters work like the normal power Inverters used at home which convert grid power (AC) to DC(Direct Current) for battery power backup and when there is a grid failure converts DC to usable AC power for power consumption.

 (Image source: https://pureenergycentre.com/solar-offgrid/)